June-Skeeter/Module2_GEOS270/index.md

 nav_order: 1
 ---

-# Spatial Data Models & Spatial Data Collection
+# Data Types & Spatial Data Models

 We use data models represent phenomena in a GIS.
 A data model is just a simplified abstractions of reality.